ukos-git/python-flowmeter/README.md

 # python-flowmeter
-WIP:application not ready for public release.
-History rewrites possible on every branch.

-# description
 Store data from Bronkhorst FlowMeters in a MySQL database.
-With this connection it is possible to access the FlowBus data over the network by other devices.
+With this connection it is also possible to access the FlowBus data over the network by other devices.
 Stand-alone version for [python-swnt-reactor](https://github.com/ukos-git/python-swnt-reactor)

 # how it works